ilg-physics-ucsb/physics3l-manual/Lab4Week1-Resonance/Lab4Week1-Resonance.md

 ### Sound

 Sound is caused by a disturbance in the surrounding medium — air.
-Air is an elastic medium, meaning it returns to its original shape once forces stop acting on it.
+Air is an elastic medium, meaning that it returns to its original shape once forces stop acting on it.
 Consider a single audio speaker.
 When music is playing the speaker vibrates, alternately compressing and expanding the volume in front of it, thus periodically pushing the air molecules in front of it.

 :::Figure:Figure
 ![Speaker](imgs/Speaker.gif)